People

 Professor

-Dr. Rabinovici is the Edward Fein and Pearl Landrith Endowed Professor in Memory & Aging.
+Dr. Gil Rabinovici holds the Edward Fein and Pearl Landrith Distinguished Professorship in Memory & Aging in the UCSF Department of Neurology.
 He received his BS degree from Stanford University and MD from Northwestern University Medical School.
-He completed an internship in internal medicine at Stanford University, neurology residency (and chief residency) at UCSF and a behavioral neurology fellowship at the Memory and Aging Center (MAC).
+He completed neurology residency (and chief residency) at UCSF and a behavioral neurology fellowship at the UCSF Memory and Aging Center (MAC), where he cares for patients with cognitive disorders.

 Kamalini Ranasinghe, MBBS, PhD